 My current projects are :

-- the history of enquiries made by international organizations
+- the history of surveys made by international organizations

-- the history of statistics and economical thinking
+- the history of statistics and economic thought

-- the sociology of value in social sciences
+- the sociology of values in social sciences

 - the sociology of the division of labor between science and politics

 - the history of social economy and cooperative movement